sscovil/godot-split-screen-2d-addon/README.md

 ## Configuration

-Configure the `SplitScreen2D` node by selecting it in the scene tree and assigning the `Play Area`, `Min Players`, and `Max Players` properties in the inspector.
+Configure the `SplitScreen2D` node by selecting it in the scene tree and assigning the `Play Area`, `Min Players`, `Max Players`, and `Transparent Background` properties in the inspector.

 ![Example Configuration](https://raw.githubusercontent.com/sscovil/godot-split-screen-2d-addon/main/screenshots/screenshot_05.png)